Garda Commissioner says no failure in response to ‘unprecedented’ Dublin riots

 The main opposition party, Sinn Fein, has called on the Garda Commissioner Drew Harris and Justice Minister Helen McEntee to resign, a move that has been criticised by the Government.

+Mr Harris said stronger incapacitant spray will now be provided to all gardai, 200 tasers will be provided to public-order units, a business case for two water cannons will be submitted and there will be an increase in the number engaged in public-order training.

+The disorder in Dublin on Thursday was preceded by a stabbing attack in which three children and a woman were injured.

-Mr Harris said the riots in Dublin followed an attempt by a minority to “corrupt the suffering” of the victims of a stabbing attack, in an attempt to further “their own narrow-minded and indeed vicious agenda”.
+Mr Harris said the riot followed an attempt by a minority to “corrupt the suffering” of the victims of that attack, in an attempt to further “their own narrow-minded and indeed vicious agenda”.

-Mr Harris told a parliamentary committee on justice that 38 people had been arrested and “significant amounts of CCTV” footage had been gathered.
+Mr Harris told the committee that 38 people had been arrested and “significant amounts of CCTV” footage had been gathered.

 “Some of these individuals are undoubtedly a danger to society,” he told TDs and senators.